dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

   docker run -it intel/dlstreamer:latest
   ```

-In the container, please run the `gst-inspect-1.0 gvadetect` to confirm
+In the container, please run the command `gst-inspect-1.0 gvadetect` to confirm
 that GStreamer and Deep Learning Streamer are running

 ```bash